A Sequential Framework Towards an Exact SDP Verification of Neural Networks: Conclusion

 This paper studies the problem of neural network verification, for which the existing cut based techniques to reduce relaxation gap fail to provide meaningful improvement in accuracy.
 We leverage the fact that loose candidate optimum points in an SDP relaxation of a QCQP reformulation of the problem can be invalidated by simple linear constraints.
 Using this property, a SDP-based method is developed, which reduces the relaxation gap to zero as the number of iterations increases.
 This algorithm is proven to be theoretically and empirically effective.

 By actively constructing constraints using CGLP, we obtain provably valid cuts.
 More importantly, a negative optimal value in CGLP also guarantees a nonzero reduction in the relaxation gap.
-It is shown in the experiments that a relatively small number of partitions can help the algorithm successfully reduce relaxation gap, while keeping the computation tractable.
 It is verified that the relaxation gap for the existing methods is large when tested on large-scale networks, while the proposed algorithm offers a satisfactory performance.